Nosmoht/ansible-role-docker/README.md

 # Requirements

+- Ansible >= 2.0
-If using CentOS 6 [EPEL] repository must be available.
+- If using CentOS 6 [EPEL] repository must be available.

 # Role Variables